CCPA isn't just another GDPR. Here's what it means for NZ and AU businesses

 Impact of the CCPA on New Zealand and Australia

 If you’re a Kiwi or Aussie company that has any U.S. based customers, it’s pretty likely that you’ll have Californians in your database.
-This gives you two options: come January 2020, you’ll either have to meticulously segment your database by state to create separate procedures for Californian citizens (and EU ones for that matter), or you’ll have to implement different data collection and privacy procedures for all your customers going forward.
+This gives you two options: come January 2020, you’ll either have to meticulously segment your database by state to create separate procedures for Californian residents (and EU ones for that matter), or you’ll have to implement different data collection and privacy procedures for all your customers going forward.

 Though it might not initially seem like it, the latter is almost always the easier option – as well as the one that will prepare you most for the constantly changing data privacy landscape.